hubertmassoni/hubertmassoni.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Welcome to my Website!
+Welcome to my academic website!

-I am a 3rd year PhD student in Economics at the University of Bologna, under the supervision of Prof. [Emanuele Campiglio](https://sites.google.com/site/ecampiglio/) and [Bruno Conte](https://brunoconteleite.github.io/)
+I am a 3rd year PhD student in Economics at the University of Bologna, under the supervision of Profs.
+[Emanuele Campiglio](https://sites.google.com/site/ecampiglio/) and [Bruno Conte](https://brunoconteleite.github.io/)

 My research is about Trade, Climate Change, and Production Networks.